minh-craft/createless-trains/README.md

 This mod was developed using this template: https://github.com/Fabricators-of-Create/create-fabric-addon-template

-## Contributions
+## Credits
-- Thank you to https://github.com/skycatminepokie for helping me figure out mixins for this mod on the Fabric discord
+- Thank you to https://github.com/skycatminepokie for helping me figure out mixins for this mod on the Fabric discord!

 ## License